yyt1208732230/Zoe_IMUs/WIT_BWT901CL/readme.md

 ## Step 3: Turn on the MQTT Server
 1. Open CMD and navigate to the Mosquitto folder (the server).
+  `cd mosquitto`
-2. In the root folder of Mosquitto, execute: `mosquitto.exe -c mosquitto.conf`
+2. In the root folder of Mosquitto, execute:
+  `mosquitto.exe -c mosquitto.conf`
 3. (Optional) Create a client and subscriber on MQTTBox.
 You will see the data stream under the topic.

 ## Step 4: Start Publishing Data from the Bluetooth IMU
 1. Turn on the WIT IMU.
 2. Wait for 10 seconds (initialization of the Bluetooth sensor).
-3. In the IMU Python folder, execute: `python bt2mqtt_publisher_imu_WITt901cl.py`
+3. In the IMU Python folder, execute:
+  `python bt2mqtt_publisher_imu_WITt901cl.py`
 4. You will see the data log on the console.

 ## Step 5: Collect IMU Sensor Data